- How HubPages Works

 The gist is this: Knowing keywords for your subject and including them in your article helps.

 This is why we so strongly recommend thoroughly researching your title before starting to write.
 For more on the subject, visit our Learning Center guide to creating a successful, search-friendly title.

 Though it is helpful, there is always the possibility of misusing keywords or having too much of a good thing.
 Here is a quick overview of the good, the bad, and the ugly when it comes to using keywords:

 Good use of keywords involves using keywords in your title (e.g., Whether to Use Dutched or Unprocessed Cocoa to Make Dark Chocolate Treats) and in your text.

 When using keywords in your text, only include them where it makes sense—do not force it or interrupt flow.

 In some cases, people abuse the use of keywords in order to get more traffic than they rightfully deserve.
 If, for example, one were to include keywords in one's article that have nothing to do with the content, they would be misleading people searching for information on that topic.

-Another misuse of keywords involves overusing keywords - even legitimate ones - to such an extent at which they actually interrupt the flow of the article.
-Repeating keywords so much that they look obviously repetitive, or make your work look spammy, will neutralize the value of your writing, distract readers, and cheapen your content - all of this could hurt its long-term potential for both garnering traffic and earning money.
+Another misuse of keywords involves overusing keywords—even legitimate ones—to such an extent that they actually interrupt the flow of the article.
+Repeating keywords so much that they look obviously repetitive or make your work look spammy will neutralize the value of your writing, distract readers, and cheapen your content—all of this could hurt its long-term potential for both garnering traffic and earning money.
 Over-use of keyword-heavy words or phrases may also result in moderation, as it falls under the category of being deceptive to searchers.

 The Most Important Point